- jax.lax.scan(f, init, xs, length=None, reverse=False, unroll=1)#

 freturns a pair where the first element represents a new value for the loop carry and the second represents a slice of the output.

-init – an initial loop carry value of type
+init (Carry) – an initial loop carry value of type

 c, which can be a scalar, array, or any pytree (nested Python tuple/list/dict) thereof, representing the initial loop carry value.
 This value must have the same structure as the first element of the pair returned by